 Removing Bankruptcy's Automatic Stay: Past Due Car and House Payments

-One of the most powerful tools in the bankruptcy arsenal is the automatic stay.
-The automatic stay is an injunction that arises when a bankruptcy is filed.
-It is so powerful that it prohibits almost all attempts by creditors to collect almost any kind of debt.
-Those actions include attempts to repossess cars and foreclose on home mortgages.
+One of the most powerful tools in the bankruptcy arsenal is the automatic stay—an injunction that arises when a bankruptcy is filed.
+It is so powerful that it prohibits almost all attempts by creditors to collect almost any kind of debt, including attempts to repossess cars and foreclose on home mortgages.

 Handling Secured Debts in a Bankruptcy Case

-In a Chapter 7 case, unless you surrender the collateral you will either redeem the collateral for its value or you will reaffirm the contract you originally signed.
+In a Chapter 7 case, unless you surrender the collateral, you either will redeem the collateral for its value or you will reaffirm the contract you originally signed.
 To redeem the collateral, you pay the creditor the value of the collateral, usually in one lump sum, rather than continuing the contract you originally signed.
 When you reaffirm the contract, you agree to take the contract out of the bankruptcy process and forgo the discharge on that particular debt.
-You will continue making the payments under the original contract.
+You then continue making the payments under the original contract.

-If you fail to make those payments, after the bankruptcy case is over the creditor can repossess the vehicle and potentially sue you for any deficiency balance after the car is sold.
+If you fail to make those payments, the creditor can repossess the vehicle after the bankruptcy case concludes and potentially sue you for any deficiency balance after the car is sold.

 Getting Around the Automatic Stay

-Sometimes, especially in a Chapter 13 case, a debtor will stop making payments on the secured debt.
-The creditor would suffer undue hardship as the collateral declines in value if it had to wait until the end of the three to five year Chapter 13 plan before it could act.
-Instead, the bankruptcy code gives the creditor an option.
-It can file a motion with the bankruptcy court asking that the court remove the automatic stay and allow it to repossess or foreclose.
+Sometimes, especially in Chapter 13 cases, a debtor will stop making payments on a secured debt.
+A creditor can suffer undue hardship as the collateral declines in value if it had to wait until the end of a three- to five-year Chapter 13 plan before it could act.
+Instead, the bankruptcy code gives the creditor an option to file a motion with the bankruptcy court to remove the automatic stay and allow it to repossess or foreclose.

-We do not see many motions to lift the stay in Chapter 7 because of the limited time a Chapter 7 case is open—usually less than six months.
+Such motions are less common in Chapter 7 cases because of the limited time they are open—usually less than six months.
 In that case, if you are not making your payments, your creditor will likely elect to wait until the case is closed, after which it will be free to repossess or foreclose.

-Even if you get behind while you are in bankruptcy, you may still be able to avoid losing your collateral.
-Almost always, the lender would much rather have the money than the collateral and would be willing to work a deal to get you caught up.
-In many jurisdictions, the courts will allow the creditor and the debtor to enter into an agreement that contains a schedule of payments designed to bring the account current.
+Even if you get behind while you are in bankruptcy, you still can avoid losing your collateral.
+Lenders typically prefer to have the money over the collateral and are willing to work a deal to get you caught up.
+In many jurisdictions, courts allow creditors and debtors to enter into agreements that contain a schedule of payments designed to bring an account current.
 Three to six months is a typical time frame.
-This type of agreement will almost always contain a "drop dead" provision that the automatic stay will automatically dissolve or lift if you fail to make payments or you otherwise put the collateral in jeopardy, like allowing insurance to lapse.
+These deals almost always contain a drop-dead provision that the automatic stay will dissolve or lift if you fail to make payments or you otherwise put the collateral in jeopardy, like allowing insurance to lapse.

-That way, the lender will be able to repossess or foreclose without having to file yet another motion.
+That way, lenders can repossess or foreclose without having to file yet another motion.

-While such "agreed orders" can be a lifesaver if you have suffered a temporary setback, the catch up amount will include the cost that the creditor incurred to bring the motion, including attorney's fees and court costs, which can add as much as $1,000 to what you owe.
+While such agreements can be a lifesaver if you have suffered a temporary setback, the catch-up amount will include the cost that the creditor incurred to bring the motion, including attorney's fees and court costs, which can add as much as $1,000 to what you owe.